facebookarchive/caffe2/_docs/AICamera.md

 ## Image Size

-Keep in mind that as part of the processing for Caffe2, images should be square, so that even if the camera takes a 16:9 or other non-square image and passes that into the detection flow, it will need to be cropped to be square.
+Keep in mind that as part of the processing for Caffe2, images should be square, so that even if the camera takes a 16:9 or other non-square image and passes that into the detection flow, it will need to be resized to be square.
 In this example we also resize the image to 224 x 224.
 You will may notice that it is referred to 224x224x3, the first two being height and width, and the last part (3 for RGB) referring to the colorspace, which brings us to our next very important topic.

 ## Colorspace